The Best Camping Spots Near Orange County

-The weather is cooling down and fall is in the air.
+With the hot days of summer behind us, camping takes on a new life.
+Chilly mornings, perfect hiking weather and warm comfort food all come together to make fall camping a must-do for any outdoors enthusiast.
 While Orange County is our favorite place to be, we understand that we need a quick getaway and to enjoy some fresh air.
-Luckily, there are plenty of places within just a few hours to pop a tent and kick back next to a bonfire.
-Here are our favorites that you can’t miss.
+Luckily, there are plenty of places within just a few hours to pop a tent and kick back next to the firepit.
+Here are our favorites that you can’t miss:

 30892 Trabuco Canyon Road, Trabuco Canyon, CA 92678